AhmedShehata2002/Credit_Card-Project/README.md

 5. ## PDF Talk
 ### Objective:
 TalkPDF is a Streamlit-based web application that enables users to interact with their PDF documents in a conversational manner.
-With TalkPDF, you can upload a PDF file, extract its content, and ask questions about it, leveraging the power of OpenAI's GPT models.The goal of this project is to bridge the gap in science communication.
+With TalkPDF, you can upload a PDF file, extract its content, and ask questions about it, leveraging the power of OpenAI's GPT models.
+The goal of this project is to bridge the gap in science communication.

 ## Skills Used
 - Streamlit for building an intuitive and interactive web interface, pdfplumber for extracting text from PDF documents, OpenAI's GPT API for conversational AI integration and Python for back-end development and data handling.